Git

 Software Freedom Conservancy, New York, United States

-Git is a free and open source distributed version control system used by programmers for source code.
+Git is a free and open-source distributed version control system for tracking changes in source code, originally created by Linus Torvalds for development of the Linux kernel.

 According to our data, Git is the second most popular tool on the web.